×

 If you have not spent a lot of time in French Riviera, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in the French Riviera depends on several factors, such as your financial situation, lifestyle preferences, and long-term plans.
 If you have the financial means and plan to stay in the area for an extended period, buying a home could be a good investment.
 Owning a property in the French Riviera can provide you with a sense of stability, the freedom to renovate and personalize your space, and the potential for appreciation in property value over time.
 On the other hand, if you are unsure about your long-term plans or prefer flexibility, renting might be a better option.
 Renting a home in the French Riviera allows you to explore different neighborhoods and types of properties without the commitment of homeownership.
 Additionally, renting can be more cost-effective in the short term, as you won't have to worry about property taxes, maintenance costs, and other expenses associated with owning a home.
 Ultimately, the choice between buying and renting a home in the French Riviera comes down to your personal preferences, financial situation, and long-term goals.
-It's essential to carefully weigh the pros and cons of each option before making a decision," remarked one expat who made the move to French Riviera.
+It's essential to carefully weigh the pros and cons of each option before making a decision," said one expat in French Riviera.

 What should I pack when moving to French Riviera?